Equipment and Environment Requirements

 Receive your scores and learn about retesting if needed.

-- Make sure you have acceptable note taking materials, such as a whiteboard or plastic transparency sheet, that can be erased in view of the proctor
+- Acceptable note-taking materials, such as a whiteboard or plastic transparency sheet, that can be erased in view of the proctor

 - Log in to your ProctorU account at your appointment time.
-You will have up to 15 minutes after your scheduled time to begin your check in.
-If you have not checked in by that time, your test will be canceled and your fee will not be refunded.
+You'll have up to 15 minutes after your scheduled time to begin your check in.
+If you haven't checked in by that time, your test will be canceled and your fee will not be refunded.

 - Select "Start Session."